 The application site and dose of AndroGel 1.62% are not interchangeable with other topical testosterone products.

 AndroGel 1.62% should be applied to clean, dry, intact skin of the upper arms and shoulders.
-Do not apply AndroGel 1.62% to any other parts of the body, including the abdomen or genitals [see CLINICAL PHARMACOLOGY].
+Do not apply AndroGel 1.62% to any other parts of the body, including the abdomen, genitals, chest, armpits (axillae), or knees [see CLINICAL PHARMACOLOGY].
 Area of application should be limited to the area that will be covered by the patient's short sleeve t-shirt.
-Patients should be instructed to use the palm of the hand to apply AndroGel 1.62% and spread across the maximum surface area as directed in Table 2 and in Figure 1.
+Patients should be instructed to use the palm of the hand to apply AndroGel 1.62% and spread across the maximum surface area as directed in Table 2 (for pump) and Table 3 (for packets) and in Figure 1.

 |Total Dose of Testosterone||Total Pump Actuations||Pump Actuations Per Upper Arm and Shoulder|